-Performance Management
+Performance management

 Managing performance has been a very important issue for a long time.
 It has gained more attention recently due to high competitive business environment.
 Especially when the popularity of Balanced Score Card calls for mechanism to cascade and instill the corporate strategy down through the organization and to ensure that strategy plan is actually implemented, performance management is one of practices that assist organization to link organizational goals to individual goals.
 That is, operational goals take the organization's strategies and translate them into specific goals.
-Therefore, it facilities management alignment and buy-in by bringing all levels of management into operational planning process and giving employees a chance to help shape the plan (Aguilar, 2003).
-It focuses on ways to motivate employees to improve their performance (DeNisi and Pritchard, 2006).

-Furthermore, it can help organizations to improve financial performance.
+Therefore, it facilities management alignment and buy-in by bringing all levels of management into operational planning process and giving employees a chance to help shape the plan (Aguilar 2003).
+In fact, it can help organizations to improve financial performance.
 A study conducted by McDonald and Shield of Hewitt Associates found that companies that used performance management programs had greater profits, better cash flow, stronger stock market performance and greater stock value than companies that did not.
-Not only performance management improved financial performance, but it also improved productivity; companies with such programs had higher sales per employees (Rheem, 1995).
+Not only performance management improved financial performance, but it also improved productivity; companies with such programs had higher sales per employees (Rheem 1995).

 Nonetheless, performance management has been mistaken as performance evaluation.
 As a matter of fact, both performance management and performance evaluation are related but they are not exactly the same concept.
-Performance management is a systematic process for improving organizational performance by developing the performance of individuals and teams; it is a mean of getting better results from the organization, teams, and individuals by understanding and managing performance within an agreed framework of planned goals, standards, and competence requirement (Armstrong, 2006).
-While performance evaluation is a process of assess and rate past performance of individuals or groups (Oct 2004).
+Performance management is a systematic process for improving organizational performance by developing the performance of individuals and teams; it is a mean of getting better results from the organization, teams, and individuals by understanding and managing performance within an agreed framework of planned goals, standards, and competence requirement (Armstrong 2006).
+While performance evaluation is a process of assess and rate past performance of individuals or groups (Oct2004).
 Performance evaluation is just a part of performance management.
-Table 2 compares performance evaluation with performance management, as indicated in Table 2 (Appendix A).
+Table 1 compares performance evaluation with performance management.